What is a DEAR day, Anyway?

 in Our Homeschool…

-Unfortunately that isn’t always the case.
-If I wake up to grey skies, thunder rolling and absolutely no sunshine… I literally don’t even want to move you guys.
-In moments like these I want coffee and books, I want scripture and snuggles.
-These days work perfect for a DEAR day or a DEAR afternoon.
+In moments like these I want coffee and books.
+I want scripture and snuggles.
+These days work perfect for a DEAR day or a DEAR afternoon!

 Now don’t misunderstand, I don’t actually have a DEAR day every single time it rains (as much as I wish I could sometimes).
 I simply have days where the motivation is totally lacking and weather can totally play a role in that!

-This is huge.
-I’m pretty sure stress just naturally comes with being a mom, even more so if you homeschool though.
-I love my kids to the moon and back, but the constant being needed can really take its toll on me!
+I’m pretty sure stress just naturally comes with being a mom – even more so if you’re a homeschool mom!
+I love my kids to the moon and back, but the constant being needed thing can really take its toll on me!

-Need to De-Stress More Often?
-Check out 10 Ways to De-stress After a Long Day for simple tips on how I fit a little mommy self care in every single day!
+Need to Up Your Homeschool Mom Self Care Game?
+Check out 10 Ways to De-stress After a Long Day & Simple Self Care for Homeschool Moms to get all the tips on how I fit a little mommy self care in every single day!

 Feeling overwhelmed with tasks?
 Not sure how to fit it all in during a single DEAR day?
 Check out A Much Needed Catch Up Day for tips on catching up and staying there!